IndieSmiths/bionicbluelore/README.md

 ## Contributing

 Everyone is welcome to suggest and contribute changes.
+Check the [how-to page](docs/how-to.md) to learn what's needed to contribute and other guidelines (some of them were pasted here as sections in this README document).

 > [!IMPORTANT]
 > Please, if submitting a pull request, use the `develop` branch, not the `main` branch.
 This way it is easier to refine/complement your changes before merging them with `main`.